Noel Jones (Pentecostal bishop)

 Noel Jones (born 31 January 1950) is a Jamaican minister and a Pentecostal bishop.
-He served as the senior pastor of the City of Refuge Church in Gardena, California, which has approximately 17,000 members, and was formerly the pastor of the Greater Bethany Community Church.
+He served as the senior pastor of the City of Refuge Church in Gardena, California, US which has approximately 17,000 members, and was formerly the pastor of the Greater Bethany Community Church.

 Early life

 Jones was born in Spanish Town, Jamaica, on January 31, 1950.
 One of seven children born to Bishop Robert (who was a politician and Apostolic clergyman) and Marjorie Jones.
 He was raised alongside a diverse array of siblings (one of whom is the actress and singer Grace Jones).
 His parents took him and his two siblings, Chris and Grace, and relocated to Syracuse, New York, in 1965.

 Early education and ministry

 Jones received the call to ministry at the age of 19.
 He attended St. Jago High School and went on to attain a Bachelor of Science in Theology degree from Aenon Bible College.
 He would later receive an honorary doctoral degree from the International Circle of Faith College, which is now Life College and Seminary.
 At the age of 26, he accepted his first pastorate at Bethel Temple of Longview in Longview, Texas.